weaversa/cryptol-course/labs/Salsa20/Salsa20.md

   * transform the 16 element input sequence into a 4 by 4 element
 sequence,
   * transpose this matrix, and
-  * ttransform the transposed 4 by 4 matrix back into a 16 element
+  * transform the transposed 4 by 4 matrix back into a 16 element
 sequence.

 Luckily Cryptol provides `split`, `transpose`, and `join` to perform